Lloyd L. Lee, Ph.D.

 Lloyd L. Lee, Ph.D. is an enrolled citizen of the Navajo Nation.
 He is Kinyaa’áanii (Towering House), born for Tł‘ááshchí’í (Red Cheeks).
 His maternal grandfather’s clan is ‘Áshįįhi (Salt) and his paternal grandfather’s clan is Tábąąhá (Water’s Edge).

-He is the author of Diné Identity in a 21st Century World (2020), Diné Masculinities: Conceptualizations and Reflections (2013), co-author of Native Americans and the University of New Mexico (2017), and edited Navajo Sovereignty: Understandings and Visions of the Diné People (2017) and Diné Perspectives: Reclaiming and Revitalizing Navajo Thought (2014).
-His research focuses on Native American/American Indian identity, masculinities, leadership, philosophies, and Native Nation building.
+He is the author of Diné Identity in a 21st Century World (2020), Diné Masculinities: Conceptualizations and Reflections (2013), co-author of Native Americans and the University of New Mexico (2017), edited Nihikéyah: Navajo Homeland (2023), Navajo Sovereignty: Understandings and Visions of the Diné People (2017), and Diné Perspectives: Reclaiming and Revitalizing Navajo Thought (2014), and co-edited The Yazzie Case: Building a Public Education System for Our Indigenous Future (2023) with Wendy S. Greyeyes and Glenabah Martinez.
+His research focuses on Indigenous identity, masculinities, leadership, philosophies, and Native Nation building/Indigenous community building.

 Books link: https://sites.google.com/site/lloydleebooks/